s-amberg/cpla/week 2/README.md

 ## if constexpr (Preview Exercise, Optional)

 One new feature in C++17 we have not discussed in the lecture yet, are if constexpr statements.
-Using if constexpr provides the possibility to tell the compiler to conditionally enable code (at compile time), depending on some expression.
+Using if `constexpr` provides the possibility to tell the compiler to conditionally enable code (at compile time), depending on some expression.
 This can be useful if you either have a system with distinct configurations for a target device, if your code depends on different versions of a library with more or less capabilities or to enable/disable certain sections in template code.
-It has already been possible to deal with such cases using the preprocessor or advanced template programming, but if constexpr features a much more readable way of achieving such things.
+It has already been possible to deal with such cases using the preprocessor or advanced template programming, but if `constexpr` features a much more readable way of achieving such things.

-Let's have a look a a possible solution for the increment function from the last exercises.
+Let's have a look a a possible solution for the `increment` function from the previous week's exercises.
 We provide the code on _Compiler Explorer_: https://godbolt.org/g/JG5FKX

-    Have a look at the code.
+* Have a look at the code.
-    If you change the type of the value variable from int to unsigned the overflow check is not required anymore.
-You should be able to observe that the corresponding section is not present in the compiled code anymore in the function increment_constexpr.
-However, it is still present in the increment function.
+* If you change the type of the `value` variable from `int` to `unsigned` the overflow check is not required anymore.
+You should be able to observe that the corresponding section is not present in the compiled code in the function `increment_constexpr`.
+However, it is still present in the `increment` function.
-    When you change the compiler from clang to gcc.
-You will observe that gcc also eliminates the overflow check for increment even though we have not enabled optimization.
+* When you change the compiler from `clang` to `gcc`.
+You will observe that `gcc` also eliminates the overflow check for `increment` even though we have not enabled optimization.